 - You can take undergraduate education courses, developed in collaboration with Lewis & Clark’s Graduate School of Education and Counseling.

-- You can arrange to volunteer with local schools or education organizations through the Center for Career and Community Engagement (3CE).
+- You can arrange to volunteer with local schools or education organizations through the Career Development Center (CDC).

 - If you know you want to pursue a career in education, you can apply to the Teacher Pathways program.
 It provides structured advising during your undergraduate education as well as early admission into the master of arts in teaching program on the graduate campus at Lewis & Clark.
 Lewis & Clark’s teacher preparation programs are considered among the best in the nation.
 The graduate school has historically admitted a high number of College of Arts and Sciences applicants to its programs.
 For more information, visit the Teacher Pathways webpage.